MijaelYG/100-Java-exercises/README.md

 3. Create a method to determine if two words are anagrams (they use the same letters in a different order). 🚀

 4. Write a program that finds a duplicate number in an array of integers. 🚀

-6. Write a program that sorts a list of text strings by their length from smallest to largest. 🚀
+5. .
+Write a program that sorts a list of text strings by their length from smallest to largest. 🚀

-7. Find the first non-repeating character in a string. 🚀
+6. Find the first non-repeating character in a string. 🚀

+7. Find the characters that are repeated in a string. 🚀

 ## 💡 FAQ